ardasnck/learning_to_localize_sound_source/README.md

 This dataset contains 5k image-sound pairs and their annotations in XML format.
 Each XML file has annotations of 3 annotators.

+test_list.txt file includes the id of every pair that is used for testing.

 If you end up using the dataset, we ask you to cite the following paper: